Esri/arcgis-runtime-samples-android/java/export-tiles/README.md

 ## How to use the sample

 Pan and zoom into the desired area, making sure the area is within the red boundary.
-Click the 'Export tiles' button to start the process.
+Tap the 'Export tiles' button to start the process.
 On successful completion you will see a preview of the downloaded tile package.

 ## How it works